Theopetra/theo-contracts/launchNotes.md

 #### Reward rates

-In order to calculate reward rates, the Treasury needs to be set for calls to its methods  `deltaTokenPrice` and `deltaTreasuryYield`.
+In order to calculate reward rates, the Treasury needs to be setup for calls to its methods `deltaTokenPrice` and `deltaTreasuryYield`.
 An example of such setup can be found elsewhere, in the section 'Performance update' above.